Turkey in Pictures: 22 Beautiful Places to Photograph

 2. Ölüdeniz Lagoon

-The blue lagoon in the resort village of Ölüdeniz is a paraglider's and kayakers' dream.
+The blue lagoon in the resort village of Ölüdeniz is home to one of the best beaches in Turkey.
+It's also a paraglider's and kayakers' dream.
 The long-distance Lycian Way trail starts here, but even for non-hikers, the azure lake and its surrounding pebble shore beach is a must visit.

 3. Çirali beach